PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 the bridge, and YuNet retains byte-identical artifacts.

-The unquantized pseudo-Swish, tanh-GELU, center/size/offset, pseudo-LeakyReLU, PReLU, and connected elementwise/Concat recovery helpers are now indexed at their unchanged production positions.
-The next standalone raw recovery helper in this ordered prefix is `_optimize_transpose_stridedslice_pre_concat_nhwc_chains`; it has not yet been characterized or changed.
+The unquantized pseudo-Swish, tanh-GELU, center/size/offset, pseudo-LeakyReLU, PReLU, connected elementwise/Concat, and StridedSlice/Concat recovery helpers are now indexed at their unchanged production positions.
+The next standalone raw recovery helper in this ordered prefix is `_optimize_transpose_split_mixed_pre_concat_to_single_post_adapter_nhwc_chains`;
+it has three production positions and has not yet been characterized or changed.
 The composite pre-Concat dispatcher still retains its previously documented legacy-family fallback after the indexed families.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier